YahooArchive/YaraParser/README.md

 # NOTES

-## A Useful Trick to Improve Performance
+## How to create word clusters?
-It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. \<num\>) helps the accuracy in _some treebanks but not always_.
-If you want to try that idea, simply replace the numbers in your training, development and test data with that dummy token.
+Given a tokenized raw text file, you can use [Percy Liang's Brown clustering code](https://github.com/percyliang/brown-cluster) to cluster the words.
+I put the cluster files for English and German but if you think you have a bigger text file for those you can use them as long as the formatting is ok.

 ## Memory size
 For very large training sets, you may need to increase the java memory heap size by -Xmx option; e.g. ``java -Xmx3g jar/YaraParser.jar``.
 For WSJ data, 4g is more than enough.

 ## Technical Details
 This parser is an implementation of the arc-eager dependency model [Nivre, 2004] with averaged structured Perceptron [Collins, 2002].
-The feature setting is from Zhang and Nivre [2011].
+The feature setting is from Zhang and Nivre [2011] with additional Brown cluster features inspired from Koo et al. [2008] and Honnibal and Johnson [2014].
 The model can be trained with early update strategy [Collins and Roark, 2004] or max-violation update [Huang et al., 2012].
 Oracle search for training is done with either dynamic oracles [Goldberg and Nivre, 2013] or original static oracles.
 Choosing the best oracles in the dynamic oracle can be done via latent structured Perceptron [Sun et al., 2013] and also randomly.
 The dummy root token can be placed in the end or in the beginning of the sentence [Ballesteros and Nivre, 2013].
 When the dummy root token is placed in the beginning, tree constraints are applied [Nivre and Fernández-González, 2014].

 __[References]__